OliviaWeingartner/cma-global/README.md

 ## Technology Stack

-- Spring Framework: Describe briefly the role of Spring Framework in your project and how it is used.
+- Spring Framework: Used for the backend.
+Java-based open-source framework, provides a comprehensive set of tools and APIs for testing, debugging, and deploying applications.
-- Vue.js: Describe briefly the role of Vue.js in your project and how it is used.
+- Vue.js: Used for the frontend.
+Open-source JavaScript framework
-- Docker: Describe briefly the role of Docker in your project and how it is used.
+- Docker: Used for frontend and backend.
+Create Docker-file and Docker-compose to simplify the deployment and management of applications in a containerized environment.

 ## Getting Started